Liz Story: Early years

-Liz Story (October 28, 1956) is an American pianist.
-She was born in San Diego, California, United States, and played classical music as a child.
-She studied at Juilliard School and was a student at Hunter College when she saw jazz pianist Bill Evans perform at a club in New York City.
-She dropped out of Hunter and studied jazz piano with Sanford Gold, whom Evans recommended.
+Born in San Diego, California, Story played classical music as a child.
+She studied at Juilliard School and Hunter College.
+After hearing pianist Bill Evans perform at a club in New York City, she studied jazz piano with Sanford Gold, whom Evans recommended.
+Story then studied music at University of California in Los Angeles and the Dick Grove Music Workshops.